yaegassy/coc-volar/README.md

 If `workspaceFolders` are not recognized correctly, the language server may parse unnecessary project folders, etc., slowing down the operation.
 Or Language Server may not work properly.

-The default configuration of coc.nvim resolves to the directory where the `.git`, `.hg`, and `.projections.json` files reside as the workspace root.
+The default configuration of coc.nvim resolves to the directory where the `.git`, `.hg`, or `.projections.json` files reside as the workspace root.

 `coc-volar` has also already added `vite.config.ts`, `vue.config.js` or `nuxt.config.ts` to the extension side to resolve workspace root.